-2018 Record - Ocean Warming Accelerates: There are troubled waters ahead.
-In 2018, the Earth's oceans were the warmest on record.
-Scientists are alarmed that the rate of ocean warming has sharply accelerated since the 1990s.
+2019 Record - Ocean Warming Accelerates: There are troubled waters ahead.
+Nearly every year between 2018 and 2022, the Earth's oceans set new warming records.
+Scientists are alarmed that the rate of ocean warming has sharply accelerated.
 The direct effects are more intense storms, hurricanes, coral reef loss, and rising sea levels.
 The rate of warming is approximately 40% above previous estimates.
-Changes will have collateral impacts on the atmosphere, economies, health, fisheries and other marine food sources.
+Changes will have collateral impacts on ocean currents, the atmosphere, global economies, health, fisheries and other marine food sources.
+This year looks like the record book will have to be corrected once again.

 The solution is simple — replace coal energy with renewable energy.
 This would be a moderate expense for the United States but renewable energy provides enough economic payback that it would pay for itself over time.
 Additionally, the number of jobs in the renewable energy sector is rapidly increasing and will continue to do so as well as due to economies of scale, the initial cost of solar energy is decreasing.
 These factors make solar energy even more economically viable.
 It is now up to the consumers and their energy choices.
 The current trends now lean strongly towards renewable energy.
 President Trump continues to advocate for the use of coal energy.